Adobe-Marketing-Cloud/aep-sdks-documentation/release-notes/README.md

 ### Android Campaign 1.0.8

 * Added the changes to move away from bintray and start using Sonatype to push the SDK to Maven Central.
-* Resolved and issue with Campaign module details not being returned.
+* Resolved an issue with Campaign module details not being returned.

 ## June 15, 2021